inirudebwoy/bamp/README.md

 to bamp minor part in a file with custom message would do it like this.

     bamp minor --version 2.15.10 --files setup.py --commit --message "Bamping!"

+As a bit of extra goodness it partially supports configuration used by [bumpversion]() software.
+Path files defined in *bumpversion* format will be honoured by *bamp* and updated accordingly.
+You may simply point *bamp* at the configuration file or let it seek for expected file names.

 allow_dirty | -a/--allow-dirty
 -------------------------------------